 Check out The Santa Claus show, a powerful feature that is highly promotable (and sponsor-friendly).
 It’s exactly what stations could use.

-A Christmas-themed promotion should run during Christmas programming with the goal of building the station database with new listeners.
+Run a Christmas-themed promotion with the goal of building a database with new listeners.
 These new contacts can be valuable for post-Christmas marketing campaigns.

 There are dozens of big Christmas promotions available here.

 Then have a strategy for re-entering regular format.
 DMR President Andrew Curran says,

 Rebuilding the audience becomes job No. 1 as soon as the last Christmas song is played.